peterlugtig/peterlugtig.github.io/content/courses/SDA/week6.md

 Today, we will practice with using R for doing survey analysis, with a focus on stratified and clustered designs.We will also cover the HT estimator as a way to deal with complex survey designs.

-<ins>Before class, make sure to finish the take home exercise of previous week.</ins>
+<ins>Before class, make sure to finish the take home exercise of the previous week.</ins>

 ## Literature